-William (Bill) Soderstrom, the Managing Shareholder of the firm, concentrates in counseling small and medium sized businesses in all aspects of their operations.
-This regularly involves contracts, negotiations, human resources issues, ownership transition, acquisitions, divestitures, and financing.
+William (Bill) Soderstrom, Fox, O’Neill and Shannon, S.C.’s Co- Managing Shareholder, concentrates his practice in counseling small and medium sized businesses in all aspects of their operations.
+Bill’s practice regularly involves contract creation and operational issues, negotiations, human resources issues, ownership transitions, acquisitions, divestitures, and financing.

-He has represented companies in dozens of mergers and acquisitions throughout the United States, as counsel for both buyers and sellers.
-This has included acquisitions of publicly held companies in federal bankruptcy court, and as a result of foreclosure and secured lender sales.
-His emphasis is on getting the deal done quickly at sensible cost and minimal disruption.
-The value of mergers and acquisitions in which Bill has been involved in total several hundred millions of dollars.
+Bill has represented buyer and seller companies in dozens of mergers and acquisitions throughout the United States, aggregating hundreds of millions of dollars.
+These transactions included acquisitions of publicly held companies in federal bankruptcy courts, and acquisitions resulting from foreclosure and secured lender sales.
+Bill emphasizes getting the deal done quickly, at a sensible cost, and with minimal disruption.

-Bill has represented the presidents and other top level officers of publicly held companies and large privately held companies in employment disputes with their employers, arising from both written and oral contracts.
-He prides himself on negotiating significant recoveries without resorting to litigation unless absolutely necessary.
+Bill represents the presidents and other top level officers of publicly held companies and large privately held companies in employment disputes with their employers, arising from written and oral contracts.
+Bill prides himself on negotiating significant recoveries, without resorting to litigation unless absolutely necessary.

-He represents clients throughout the United States, including in their operations in Canada, Europe and Asia.
+Bill represents clients based throughout the United States, including as to their operations in Canada, Europe and Asia.
 He also represents foreign manufacturers in U.S. and European transactions.

 Bill’s legal career began as the law clerk for presiding Judge Robert Cannon on the newly created Wisconsin Court of Appeals.
-After a year clerkship, he accepted an associate position with Fox, O’Neill & Shannon, S.C., where he has practiced ever since.
-He became a shareholder in 1983 and Managing Shareholder in 2001.
+After a year’s clerkship, Bill accepted an associate position with Fox, O’Neill & Shannon, S.C., where he has practiced ever since.
+He became a shareholder in 1983 and was sole Managing Shareholder from 2001 to 2017.

 Bill was born in Streator, Illinois, the youngest of five children.
 His father was a lawyer and state representative.
 His mother was a German and world history high school teacher.
 In order to help pay for his college expenses at the University of Illinois, Bill worked at various service jobs, as well as two stints as a line worker at the Owens-Illinois glass factory in Streator.
 During law school, he worked at a number of legal jobs and interned at the Wisconsin Supreme Court with Justice Shirley Abrahamson.

 Bill is active in the community.
-In addition to civic activities, he has been, at various times, a little league and soccer coach, a member of the little league board of directors, founded and served as president for the Shorewood Girls Softball League and was also instrumental in having girls softball added as a varsity sport at Shorewood High School.
+In addition to civic activities, he has been, at various times, a little league and soccer coach, and a member of the little league board of directors.
+Bill, a founder and past president of the Shorewood Girls Softball League, and was also instrumental in having girls softball added as a varsity sport at Shorewood High School.